LCCC Board of Directors 2018/2019

 Care and Learning

-We work within the ELECT (Early Learning for Every Child Today) curriculum framework, delivering an emergent, child centred and play based curriculum with all age groups.
-Observations on each child help to frame the activities offered on any given day.
-Programming documentation is recorded daily, letting parents know what the classroom has been up to.
+We work within the ELECT (Early Learning for Every Child Today) curriculum framework, delivering an emergent, child centred and play based curriculum to all age groups.
+Observations made on each child help to frame the activities offered on any given day.
+Programming documentation is recorded daily, letting parents know what they can expect to see in their child's classroom.

 For more information about ELECT programming click here.